THE HEALTH & SAFETY OF OUR PATIENTS & STAFF

 New digital retinal camera reduces need for eye dilation drops*

-During this period of transition, we will continue to prioritize patients who have urgent eye care needs—this includes surgery, treatment of sight-threatening conditions, and appointments for those who need glasses or contacts in order to function.
-We will begin regular exams and check-up appointments as well, but we ask that you consider the necessity and the potential risks of exposure on a case-by-case basis.
+We will continue to prioritize patients who have urgent eye care needs—this includes surgery, treatment of sight-threatening conditions, and appointments for those who need glasses or contacts in order to function.
+We will begin seeing regular exams and check-up appointments as well, but we ask that you consider the necessity and the potential risks of exposure on a case-by-case basis.